Afro–Puerto Ricans

-Afro-Puerto Ricans (Afropuertorriqueños), most commonly known as Afroboricuas, but also occasionally referred to as Afroborinqueños, Afroborincanos, (Note: The term Afroboricua is gender-neutral, whereas the terms Afropuertorriqueño, Afroborinqueño, Afroborincano, and Afropuertorro are male-specific when ending in «o» and female-specific when ending in «a».) or Afropuertorros, (Note: The term Puertorro -a is used popularly, spontaneously, and politely to refer to Puerto Ricans or Puerto Rico.
+Afro–Puerto Ricans (Afropuertorriqueños), most commonly known as Afroboricuas, but also occasionally referred to as Afroborinqueños, Afroborincanos, (Note: The term Afroboricua is gender-neutral, whereas the terms Afropuertorriqueño, Afroborinqueño, Afroborincano, and Afropuertorro are male-specific when ending in «o» and female-specific when ending in «a».) or Afropuertorros, (Note: The term Puertorro -a is used popularly, spontaneously, and politely to refer to Puerto Ricans or Puerto Rico.
 It is occasionally mistaken for a pejorative, but the term is not considered offensive by Puerto Ricans.
 It has been most famously used by Puerto Rican musicians, including Bobby Valentín in his song Soy Boricua (1972), Andy Montañez in En Mi Puertorro (2006), and Bad Bunny in ACHO PR (2023).) are Puerto Ricans of full or partial sub-Saharan African origin, who are predominately the descendants of slaves, freedmen, and free Blacks original to West and Central Africa.
-The term Afro-Puerto Rican is also used to refer to historical or cultural elements in Puerto Rican society associated with this community, including music, language, cuisine, art, and religion.
+The term Afro–Puerto Rican is also used to refer to historical or cultural elements in Puerto Rican society associated with this community, including music, language, cuisine, art, and religion.

-The history of Afro-Puerto Ricans traces its origins to the arrival of free West African Black men, or libertos (freedmen), who accompanied Spanish Conquistador Juan Ponce de León at the start of the colonization of the island of Puerto Rico.
-Upon landing and settling, the Spaniards enslaved and exploited the indigenous Taíno natives to work in the extraction of gold.
+The history of Afro–Puerto Ricans traces its origins to the arrival of free West African Black men, or libertos (freedmen), who accompanied Spanish Conquistador Juan Ponce de León at the start of the colonization of the island of Puerto Rico.
+Upon landing and settling, the Spaniards enslaved and exploited the Indigenous Taínos to work in the extraction of gold.
 When the Taíno forced laborers were exterminated primarily due to Old World infectious diseases, the Spanish Crown began to rely on sub-Saharan African slavery emanating from different ethnic groups within West and Central Africa to staff their mining, plantations, and constructions.